 Go to the idea and click Options > Follow

 Thanks to votes, we can more quickly evaluate the needs for new features that are coming from our Community.
 Ideas with a higher vote count are a sign to us that the use case presented in the idea is voiced not only by its author, but also by many other users from different companies.

-Product ideas with a high vote count usually (but not always) take priority during Product Idea Reviews between a Community Moderator and a Product Manager.
+Product ideas with a high vote count usually (but not always) take priority during product idea reviews between a Community Specialist and a Product Manager.
 While a low number of votes does not disqualify an idea from being discussed and reviewed, in many cases its evaluation will be done at the end of the Review or at a later date, as they are more specific to a lower number of use cases.